attaswift/BTree/README.md

 This remarkable result is due in large part to the vast number of (to a CPU, random-looking) memory references that are needed to operate on red-black trees.
-Their [intricate ballet of tree rotations][rbtree-animation] looks mighty impressive in a lecture on Algorithms 101, but to the delicate caches of your poor CPU, it looks more like a drunken elephant [moshing at a thrash metal concert][moshing].
+Their [intricate ballet of tree rotations][rbtree-animation] looks mighty impressive during a lecture on Data Structures, but to the delicate caches of your poor CPU, it looks more like a drunken elephant [moshing at a thrash metal concert][moshing].

 [rbtree-animation]: https://youtu.be/m9tse9Gr2pE?t=209